Tomodoro/transmission-lever/README.md

 ### Overview

-The files are split into high-level functions and low functions.
+The functions are split into three namespaces:

-* Low-level functions interact directly with the RPC or the shell.
-* High-level functions do not interact directly with the RPC nor the shell.
+1. `core`: direct calls to RPC
+2. `extra`: extended functionality (i.e. categories)
+3. `community`: extended functionality added from user's PR

-The goal is to have a friendly wrapper with proper docstrings.
+The goal is to have a friendly wrapper with proper docstrings that is modular and extendable.

-#### High-level

-* `tlever_category.py`: all actions related to a category.
-* `tlever_tag.py`: all actions related to a tag.
-* `tlever_tier.py`: all actions related to tiers.

-#### Low-level

-* `tlever_client`: all RPC related to the current session.
-* `tlever_label.py`: all RPC related to the labels.
-* `tlever_torrent.py`: all RPC related to the torrents.
+If a PR usecase is generic enough it is moved into `extra`.

 ### How to use?